open-edge-insights/eii-core/docker_setup/README.md

             sudo ./provision_startup.sh <PATH_TO_CERTIFICATES_DIRECTORY> | tee provision_startup.txt
             ```

-        3. Build and run ETA images as per the dependency order (**present working dir - `<IEdgeInsights>/docker_setup/deploy`**)
+        3. Build and run IEI images as per the dependency order (**present working dir - `<IEdgeInsights>/docker_setup/deploy`**)

-            For factory deployments, we want ETA to come up automatically on system boot.
+            For factory deployments, we want IEI to come up automatically on system boot.
 For doing this, run the script:
             ```sh
             sudo ./setup_iei.py -a | tee setup_iei_logs.txt
             ```
-            This will install ETA as a systemd service in Ubuntu.
-Post installation, ETA can be started / stopped using commands:
+            This will install IEI as a systemd service in Ubuntu.
+Post installation, IEI can be started / stopped using commands:
             ```sh
             sudo systemctl stop iei
             sudo systemctl start iei